yochaigal/cairn/system/rules.md

 Some groups may use their leader's **Resolve** in place of their own.
 Lone foes must save when they're reduced to 0 **Grit**.
 Morale does not affect PCs.

+### Fortune die

+When the GM wants to leave some decision to the dice, determine the chances and roll *1d6*.